bencvt/LibShapeDraw/README-contributing.md

     [Maven integration plugin](http://wiki.eclipse.org/M2E).
 3. Import the Maven project to your workspace.

-### Dev jar (`LibShapeDraw-VERSION-deobf.jar`)

-This process isn't Mavenized yet.
-Manual process:

-1. Make a temporary backup copy of `lib/minecraft.jar`.
+### Creating a `minecraft-deobf.jar` for `LibShapeDraw-VERSION-dev.jar`

+First of all, what's the point of these jars?
+Short answer: to make developers' lives easier.

+Long answer: Writing a mod using Minecraft code deobfuscated by MCP works fine.
+Adding the LibShapeDraw jar to the classpath works fine too; you'll be able to compile without issue.
+However, trying to debug such a mod is problematic.
+Obfuscation and deobfuscation won't mix.

+By necessity, the main release jar for LibShapeDraw references obfuscated Minecraft code.
+As a side note, LibShapeDraw does not use MCP directly, instead handling obfuscation on its own.
+The main reason for this is that MCP really doesn't integrate well with Maven and Git.

+However, mod developers can (and generally should) still use MCP along with LibShapeDraw.
+The *How to add the LibShapeDraw jar to the classpath in MCP* section in the main `README.md` has the details.

+So, the special dev jar (`LibShapeDraw-VERSION-dev.jar`) exists to support mod devs using MCP.
+It's identical to the normal release except that:

+ +  `mod_LibShapeDraw` links to deobfuscated identifiers in `minecraft-deobf.jar` rather than `minecraft.jar`.
+This allows devs to run their mod with the dev jar without having to reobfuscate and redeploy.
+ +  The update check is disabled by default.

+That's the story behind `minecraft-deobf.jar`.
+Here's how to generate it:

-2. Install MCP and decompile a `minecraft.jar` with ModLoader patched in.
+1. Install MCP in another directory and decompile a `minecraft.jar` with ModLoader patched in.
 Or install MCP with the Forge sources.
 Either works.
-3. Open up a terminal window and change to the `bin/` subdirectory under the MCP directory.
+2. Open up a terminal window and change to the `bin/` subdirectory under the MCP directory.
-4. Type `jar cfv (repo-dir)/LibShapeDraw/lib/minecraft.jar .` (including the
+3. Type `jar cfv (repo-dir)/LibShapeDraw/lib/minecraft-deobf.jar .` (including
-    dot at the end, and substituting `(repo-dir)` as appropriate.)
+    the dot at the end, and substituting `(repo-dir)` as appropriate.)
-5. You should see a bunch of `.class` file names scroll past.
-Verify that `lib/minecraft.jar` was overwritten.
-6. Temporarily rename/delete `src/main/java/mod_LibShapeDraw.java`.
-7. Temporarily copy `src/deobf/java/net/minecraft/src/mod_LibShapeDraw.java`
-    to `src/main/java/net/minecraft/src/mod_LibShapeDraw.java`
-8. Temporarily disable the test suite by renaming/deleting `src/test`.
-9. Run Maven.
-10. Rename the output jar in `target/` so it ends with `-deobf`.
-11. Restore `lib/minecraft.jar`, `src/main/java/mod_LibShapeDraw.java`, and
-    `src/test`.

-### Demos jar (`LibShapeDraw-VERSION-demos.jar`)

-This process isn't defined yet... pending creation of `src/demos`.

 ## Tips and tricks